Ed Lowe (businessman)

 Edward Lowe (July 10, 1920 – October 4, 1995) was an American businessman and entrepreneur, noted for the invention of cat litter.
 The Small Business School described him as "building a huge business from nothing", and cites him as a textbook example of an individual who "created a product, brought it to marketplace, invented an industry and sold his business for millions".
-By the time of his death, his company was worth about five hundred million dollars (or $ million today, adjusted for inflation).
+By the time of his death, his company was worth about 500 million dollars (or $ today, adjusted for inflation).

 Background

 Edward Lowe was born on July 10, 1920, in Saint Paul, Minnesota, to Lulu and Henry E. Lowe.
 His family moved to Cassopolis, Michigan, where he attended high school at Cassopolis High School.

-He had four children Marilyn, Kathy, Marcia, Thomas and six grandchildren Jennifer, Stephanie, Austin, Maggie, Melissa and Abby.
+He had four children and six grandchildren.
 He served in the US Navy in World War II.

 Invention of cat litter

 Before Lowe's invention, people kept their cats outside, using ashes, dirt or sand as cat litter when it was necessary to keep them inside.
 One day in January 1947, Mrs. Draper, Edward Lowe's neighbor in Cassopolis, Michigan, asked him for some sand to use as cat litter.
 Her sand pile was frozen so she had been using ashes but they tracked all over her house.
-Instead of sand, Lowe gave her some clay called Fuller's Earth, a set of clay minerals capable of absorbing their weight in water.
+Lowe worked for his father's company which sold bulk shipments of sand, sawdust and clay to heavy industries for use as absorbents.
+His father had recently received a sample shipment of a new clay product that he didn't want to switch to so it was just stored in a garage.
+Instead of sand, Lowe gave her some of that clay called fuller's earth, a set of clay minerals capable of absorbing their weight in water.
 She found it worked far better than sand or ashes.
 In later years he worked on developing a litter product for chimpanzee waste with Jane Goodall, but was unable to develop a successful product.